 * Research Skills

-You must then complete a project which consists of researching, planning and implementing a major piece of work.
+You must then complete a project that involves researching, planning and implementing a major piece of work.
 The project must contain a significant scientific or technical component and will usually involve a software development component.
-This is usually submitted by the end of September.
+It is usually submitted in September.

-At least an upper second-class Honours degree (or International equivalent) in Computer Science or related discipline.
-Applicants with a background in Mathematics or Statistics may also be considered.
+An upper second-class honours degree (or International equivalent) in Computer Science or related discipline.
+Applicants with a Mathematics or Statistics background may also be considered.
 Reasonable knowledge of programming is a prerequisite.